kinstras/optimized-grid-in-triangle/README.md

   $$\text{Improvement Factor} = \left(\frac{\text{Max Points} - \text{Min Points}}{\text{Min Points}}\right) \times 100$$

 5. **Result Analysis**:
-   - Create a graph showing the improvement factor in relation to L.
-   - Analyze the results to see how the improvement factor changes as L increases.
+   - We plotted the relationship between the improvement factor and the increase in L of the triangle.